 Yeah.
 At that time, I started as a sugar baby, which totally sucks.
 [Clients] get way more time out of you than they should.
 It's the worst kind of sex work to do, because you're basically devoting 24 hours a day to somebody for $1,000 a month.
 It only made sense after that to move on to escorting, where I presented female.
 I became active on review boards about three years ago.
 Those were under previous work names of mine.
 The things people say on review boards are absolutely disgusting.

-What were some of the early agencies like?
-The less organised, shadier ones that you worked for in the beginning?
+What were some of the early agencies like—the less organized, shadier ones that you worked for in the beginning?

 Early jobs actually kept me from transitioning because those kind of [low-level] agencies border on trafficking.
 When you think trafficking, you think people kidnapped and taken away and put in a room where they're forced to work, but that's not usually the case.
 You may consent to be there, but eventually they start sending in people non-stop with no warning.
 You may see eight guys a day, one after another.

 Sometimes I'd get a text right after a client left that would read, "Hey, you have another client in ten minutes."
 Like, OK, how does that give me enough time to shower, to change the sheets, to prepare myself?
 It was horrific.
 Your body takes some wear and tear after hours of doing this.
 I threw out my hip from doing cowgirl for eight hours a day.
 On the plus hand, I now have extreme amazon thighs.

 What happened to the first agency you were at?